XACLE-Challenge/the_first_XACLE_challenge_dataset_test/README.md

 	This dataset includes 3,000 audio–text pairs.
 	Each text is written in English.
 	All audio samples was converted to mono 16-bit 16 kHz format.

-- 11-point semantic-alignment scores between audio and text (per listener)

-	The materials will be released after the conclusion of the challenge.

-- Average semantic-alignment scores

-	The materials will be released after the conclusion of the challenge.

-- Listener IDs

-	The materials will be released after the conclusion of the challenge.

 ## Download

 To download the dataset, please send an email to dataset@xacle.org with “Download test data” in the subject line.